slerman12/BrokenWisdoms-V2-in-progress/4-Opposing-Views.md

 >
 > In the age of automation.
 >
-> Metrics are threats and shouldn't be used until the kid is properly an adult.
+> Metrics are threats and shouldn't be used with lifelong negative consequences until the kid is properly an adult.
 >
 > Anyway, *Mobi was given benzos for years.*